-Most of the States filed status report regarding Model Action Plan for Municipal Solid Waste Management.
+Most of the States filed status report regarding the Model Action Plan for Municipal Solid Waste Management.
 Almost every State is following the cluster based system and are desirous to implement the Model stated in Capt.
 Mall Singh (supra).
 Andaman and Nicobar Island is not following the cluster based system since it is not economically viable to them.
-It is commonly accepted that door to door collection of wastes and its segregation at the source is one of the viable factors of proper management of Municipal Solid Waste. programmes In this awareness regard, public should be encouraged.
-The State of Haryana in their report submitted that they are also adopting cluster based approach for collection and disposal of waste.
-They proposed to incinerate waste.
-There should be greenery around the site, there should be decentralized waste processing and the waste should be composted and primarily used for fertilizer purpose rather than making Refuse Derived Fuel (RDF).
+It is commonly accepted that door to door collection of waste and its segregation at the source is one of the viable factors of proper management of Municipal Solid Waste. programmes In this awareness regard, public should be encouraged.
+The State of Haryana in their report submitted that they are also adopting cluster based approach for collection and disposal of waste, proposals are in place to incinerate waste with adequate greenery around the site.
+Decentralized waste processing is the plan and the waste deposited should be composted and primarily used as fertilizer rather than making Refuse Derived Fuel

+(RDF).
 Establishment of such plants would work in favour of the environment as well as the State Government.
 Site selection for construction of such plants is a serious matter and remains a subject of controversy.
 The Tribunal vide its order dated 20th March, 2015 had directed that the RDF Plant in Karnal (Haryana), will be operated to its optimum capacity.
 Some of the States had also prepared Draft Action Plan on Municipal Solid Waste.
-According to most of the States even the RDF is in the process of being established and some States are working towards establishing bio gas plants in place of RDF.
+According to most of the States, even the generation of RDF through Waste to Energy plant is in the initial stage of establishment and some States are working towards establishment of bio-gas plants in place of Waste to energy Plants.

-The States were also called upon to specifically state and clarify if there was any MSW disposal plant either RDF or Waste to Energy or any other plants in the state or if even proposals in that behalf were formulated and were at an advance stage.
-The States of Tamil Nadu, Arunachal Pradesh, Sikkim, Madhya Pradesh, Chandigarh, Odisha submitted that Solid Waste Processing Plants in their State are in operation and consent to establish Waste to Energy plant had been granted.
-There are three WTE Plants which are operating or/are under trial run.
-In relation to NCT Delhi, reference can also be made to the recent order of the Tribunal in the case of 'Kudrat Sandhu Vs. Govt. of NCT & Ors.', Original Application No. 281 of 2016, where the Tribunal has permitted the three WTE Plants to operate, subject to strict provisions and inspection by the High Powered Inspection Team consisting of representatives from CPCB, DPCC, MoEF&CC, IIT etc. In Chhattisgarh, Solid and Liquid Resources Centre has been setup.
-However, there is a proposal to set up Waste to Energy Plant in that State.
-In Lakshadweep Bio gas Plant has been set up and is functioning.
+The States were also called upon to specifically state and clarify 7. whether there was any MSW disposal plant, either RDF or Waste to Energy or any other plant in the state or if even proposals in that behalf were formulated and were at an advance stage.
+The States of Tamil Nadu, Arunachal Pradesh, Sikkim, Madhya Pradesh, Chandigarh, Odisha submitted that Solid Waste Processing Plants in their State are in operation and consent to establish for Waste to Energy plant had been granted.
+There are three WTE Plants which are operating or are under trial run.
+In relation to NCT Delhi, reference can also be made to the recent order of the Tribunal in the case of 'Kudrat Sandhu Vs. Govt. of NCT & Ors.', Original Application No. 281 of 2016, where the Tribunal has permitted the two WTE Plants to operate, subject to strict provisions and inspection by the High Powered Inspection Team consisting of representatives from CPCB, DPCC, MoEF&CC, IIT etc.

+Chhattisgarh, Solid and Liquid Resources Centre has been setup, with a proposal to set up Waste to Energy Plant in that State.
+In Lakshadweep, Bio gas Plant has been set up and is functioning.
 Master Plan for Gujarat has been made and a Memorandum of Understanding has been signed with UN Centre for Regional Development, Japan with regard to management of Municipal Waste.
 In Maharashtra, some Urban Local Bodies (for short, 'ULBs') have put up plants.
 In Sikkim, there is no Plant for segregation.
 Andhra Pradesh has 18 vermi composting plants.